JAI-Soft/go-party-api/README.md

 - Migrate the database `railway run rake db:migrate`
 - Run Rails `railway run bin/rails server`

+## 💁‍♀️ How to use with docker
+- Create container `docker-compose build`
+- Create or migrate db `docker-compose run web rails db:create db:migrate`
+- Start container `docker-compose up`

 ## 📝 Notes

 This app was generated with the `rails new` command.
 Read more about Rails on